-Several popular Muslim nations have a double system in which the government is liberal [secular] but Muslim individuals have the option to bring commercial, civil, and familial disputes to Sharia courts.128 In some
+Several popular Muslim nations have a double system in which the government is liberal [secular] but Muslim individuals have the option to bring commercial, civil, and familial disputes to Sharia courts.
+128 In some a main source of legislation").

 ^{121.} KASSEM, supra note 106.